 Another great emulator is the popular MEmu that performs well and is preferred by gamers.
-It provides support for AMD and Intel chipsets and it is seen that developers use AMD’s platform often.
+It provides support for AMD and Intel chipsets, and it is seen that developers often use AMD’s platform.
 It also allows multiple games and testing features making it welcoming for both gamers and developers.
 MEmu is also available for free.

 It offers flexible customization (nav bar location, CPU#, device model, root mode, memory size, resolution, etc.)

 It also allows mapping the keyboard and joystick to screen touch for a better experience